dtr-org/unit-e-project/specs/spec_v1.0.md

 * `version` - is used to distinguish this transaction as a separate type.
 Its value is 5 for this transaction type.
 * `Input(s)` - the transaction is going to have only one input and this will be the deposit transaction.
-  * `TXID` - is the reference to the deposit transaction.
+  * `TXID` - is the reference to the deposit transaction or the logout transaction.
   * `VOUT` - this should be 0, since the deposit transaction has only one output.
   * `ScriptSig` - this should include the proof of the offending votes (see 1.2).
-* `Output` - As a normal transaction the outputs can be multiple but the first output must "burn" using an `OP_RETURN` in the pubkey at least `SLASHING_BURN_FRACTION` of the deposit.
+* `Output` - as a normal transaction the outputs can be multiple but the first output must "burn" using an `OP_RETURN` in the pubkey at least `SLASHING_BURN_FRACTION` of the deposit.
 * `Locktime` - is not used.

 ### 3.2 Validating a slashing transaction

-* execute the script as usual to verify that the deposit is unlocked
+* execute the script as usual to verify that the deposit is unlocked.
-* mark the validator as slashed and log it out forcefully
+* mark the validator as slashed and log it out forcefully.

-## 4. Logout
+## 4. Logout transaction
-Validators are automatically logged out and their votes are not considered after (`WITHDRAWAL_DELAY` - `LOGOUT_DELAY`).
-They are then exempted from the duty of voting but they will have to wait till `WITHDRAWAL_DELAY` blocks has passed since the deposit.
+In order to get back the deposit a validator has to send a logout transaction.
+The block in which this transaction is included is used to set the `end_dynasty` for the validator using `cur_dinasty + LOGOUT_DELAY`.

+## 4.1 Logout transaction data
+This transaction is basically the same as a deposit transaction with the exception that only a deposit transaction can be the input.

+* `version` - is used to distinguish this transaction as a separate type.
+Its value is 6 for this transaction type.
+* `Input(s)` - the deposit transaction.
+* `Output` - the transaction has one single output and the `ScriptPubKey` must contain a specific script.
+The value has to be the same as the deposit.
+Fees are allowed as usual.
+It makes sense to pay the transaction to an address under the depositor control.
+  * `ScriptPubKey` this field has to contain a special script that allows slashing (see 1.2).
+The content of the script must be validated at least by the `proposers`.
+* `Locktime` - is not used.

 ## 5. Withdrawal transaction
-This transaction is a simple P2PKH transaction that spends part of the deposit transaction.
-The only difference is that in order to be valid it has to happen after `WITHDRAWAL_DELAY` and the its value has to be equal to the deposit minus possible non-voter fees.
+This transaction is a special transaction that spends the logout transaction.
+The only difference is that in order to be valid it has to happen after `WITHDRAWAL_DELAY` and its value has to be equal to the `deposit - non_voter_penalties + vote_rewards`.

+## 5.1 Withdrawal transaction data
+This transaction is basically a normal transaction except the fact that has to have a logout transaction as input and that the total amount payed in the output can be different from the original deposit because of penalties and rewards.

+* `version` - is used to distinguish this transaction as a separate type.
+Its value is 7 for this transaction type.
+* `Input(s)` - the logout transaction.
+* `Output` - as a normal transaction the outputs can be multiple.
+* `Locktime` - is not used.

 # Parameters values